gradle/gradle/design-docs/features/composite-build/dependency-substitution/direct-replacement/README.md

     - project(A::y) <- [org;:x:1.0]
     - project(B::y) <- [org;:x:1.0]
     - result: A::x has dependency on A::y.
 B::x has dependency on B::y.
-    - situation: simple case of no substitutions with multiple participants/multi-project.
+    - situation: no substitutions with multiple participants/multi-project.
 - For a multi-participant (A, B), multi-project participants, where
     - A::x produces [org;x:1.0]
     - B::y produces [org;y:1.0]